U.S. Coast Guard

 • Do not list several position numbers on one type of unit and then make a statement in your comments along the lines of “If none of these 210’s are open, I’ll take any 210 in the CG”.
 Pulling by position means we’ll never see you comment, unless you are competing for one of the 210’s you listed.

 I’ve had a bunch of people ask how many jobs they should list.
 My first answer is “All of them”.
 I then expand on that by saying the only jobs that you shouldn’t list on your e-resume are the ones that you would rather get out of the Coast Guard than go to.
-Here’s why – let’s say that you are a priority 3 and submit an e-resume with 20 picks.
-We’ll call the place you would have listed as #21 Cutter Never Sail.
-As the process rolls along, you don’t win one of your e-resume picks, however shortly after slating your #20 pick, we get to Cutter Never Sail – the system spits out a list of priority 5 candidates, we then slate position.
+Here’s why – let’s say that you are a priority 3 and submit an e-resume with 10 picks.
+We’ll call the place you would have listed as #11 Cutter Never Sail.
+As the process rolls along, you don’t win one of your e-resume picks, however shortly after slating your #10 pick, we get to Cutter Never Sail – the system spits out a list of priority 5 candidates, we then slate position.
 So once we’ve completed all of the pay grades we see that you haven’t received orders.
-The next step is that you receive the “Left Over List”.
+The next step is that you receive the “Open Position List”.
 Obviously Cutter Never Sail isn’t on it because it went to a priority 5 who had it on their e-resume.
 Some of you will hesitate or not list something from this list on your e-resume based on the myth that the Detailer receives a reward by getting you a pick on your e-resume, or that we are trying to trick you into putting in for hard to fill jobs.
 This is not a smart assumption to make.
 The other thing you need to know about the system is you get what you win.
 Let’s say that your 25th pick Station Frozen Tundra.
 No, one else in the Coast Guard has asked for Station Frozen Tundra.
 However, you are the highest ranked person to ask for NESU New Orleans.
-You go to New Orleans and Station Frozen Tundra goes to the “Left Over List”.
-I assure you there will be enough DC’s who don’t read this, so I will have candidates picking from the list.
+You go to New Orleans and Station Frozen Tundra goes to the “Open Position List”.
+I assure you there will be enough DC’s who don’t read this, so I will have candidates prioritizing ALL open position on the list.

-the open positions within the higher pay grade as well as the open positions
+list the open positions within the higher pay grade as well as the open

-in your current pay grade.
-Read farther down to gain a better aspect
+positions in your current pay grade.
+Read farther down to gain a

 Most frustrations with enlisted assignments are deeply rooted with members thinking that they know how the “hidden” process works.
 That being said, be extremely careful on who you are receiving your advice from.
 Your individual Detailer remains your most up-to-date source, and is willing to provide this advice free-of-charge or obligation.